 This is the object-graph mapping (OGM) piece.

-The repository interface allows the developer to create methods and queries needed for retrieving the data from the database.
+The repository interface allows the developer to create methods and queries for retrieving the data from the database.

-The interface extends the
+The interfaces extend the

 CRUDRepository, a lot of CRUD methods (such as